-Third, everybody knew who the prophets were in the Bible because the Lord made sure the people knew who they were because they were certified through signs.
+Third, everybody knew who the prophets were in the Bible because the Lord made sure the people knew who they were because they were confirmed through signs.
 That’s why there were consequences for not listening.
 Elijah, Moses and every other prophet was known and if the people didn’t know they were from God, they could prove it.
+1 Sam 3.20 says that everyone knew that Samuel was confirmed as a prophet of the Lord.
 Fourth, true prophets also had a specific word for the people before an event happened.
 He told them exactly what they had to do to avoid judgment.

 Many today are rather ambiguous about what they mean by “repentance” and can’t really tell the people what they need to do.
 And what they tell the people to do better be in line with what the Scriptures say, and most of the time it isn’t.
 False prophets today will be all over an event AFTER it happens, and then say they “saw it coming in a dream” or something, but the Lord doesn’t do things that way.